top of page

 Numerous benefits of forest bathing have been demonstrated through scientific studies, including the reduction of stress and anxiety, improvement of mood, boost in immune system, and decrease in blood pressure and heart rate.
 Research conducted globally, including in Japan, South Korea, and the United States, has revealed that forest bathing reduces cortisol levels, increases natural killer cell activity in the immune system, and enhances cognitive function.
 Forest bathing has also been found to improve mood, attention, and reduce symptoms of anxiety and depression.

-To give an example of a forest bathing session, try this:
+To give an example of a session, try this:

 Set an intention: Begin by setting an intention for the session.
 This might be something like "to reduce stress and anxiety" or "to connect with nature."

-Find a spot: Find a spot in the forest where you can sit or stand comfortably.
+Find a spot: Find a spot in the forest, a park or garden where you feel safe and can sit or stand comfortably.
 Take a few deep breaths and allow yourself to relax.

-Use your senses: Spend some time using your senses to fully engage with the forest.
-Take in the sights, sounds, smells, and textures around you.
+Use your senses: Spend some time using your senses to fully engage and sense the world surrounding you.
+Take in the sights, sounds, smells, and textures.
 Notice how the light filters through the trees, how the leaves rustle in the wind, and how the birds sing.

-Mindful walking: Take a slow, mindful walk through the forest, paying attention to each step and the sensations in your body.
-Take time to stop and appreciate the beauty of the forest along the way.
+Mindful walking: Take a slow, mindful walk, paying attention to each step and the sensations in your body.
+Take time to stop and appreciate the beauty along the way.

 Meditation: Find a quiet spot and sit or lie down comfortably.
 Spend some time in meditation, focusing on your breath and allowing yourself to fully relax.

-Closing reflection: Take a few moments to reflect on the session and the experience of forest bathing.
+Closing reflection: Take a few moments to reflect on the session and the experiences.
 Consider how you feel now compared to before the session, and any insights or realisations you may have had.
+Sense gratitude for your experience.

 "I’m feeling that I want to touch nature now more than ever and and finding it easier to tune in to the sounds.
 Loving life, the wildlife is quite loud which allows for a beautiful experience for me to relax and be surrounded be the beautiful noises of the bush around me more than I could before.
 I feel I can connect quicker than before my session."